jcsmithf22/portfolio/src/content/blog/hosting-laravel-with-coolify.md

 ---
+slug: laravel-on-coolify
 title: Laravel on Coolify
-date: 2024-07-26
-description: A guide to hosting a Laravel appliction using Coolify
+description: A guide to hosting a Laravel application using Coolify
-slug: laravel-on-coolify
+date: 2024-07-25
 ---

 [Coolify](https://coolify.io/) is an incredible open source software that enables you to self-host your websites, applications, databases, and other services on your own hardware.